roc-lang/examples/examples/Tasks/README.md

 ## `Task` Explanation

-These explanations are in the order that the code appears in the example, and should describe how `Task` is being used in this part of the example.
+These explanations are in the order they appears in the example, and focus on how `Task` is used in different ways to achieve the required outcome.

 ### Platform Main and Error Handling

+The [roc-lang/basic-cli](https://github.com/roc-lang/basic-cli) platform requires an application to provide a `main : Task {} *`.
+This task usually represents a sequence or combination of `Tasks`, and will resolve to an empty record.

-The [roc-lang/basic-cli](https://github.com/roc-lang/basic-cli) platform expects the application to provide a `main` function which performs various tasks in sequence and finally resolves to a `Task {} *` value.
-This is the main task that is ran by the platform when the application is executed.
+The `main` task is run by the platform when the application is executed.
+It cannot fail, and therefore returns the wildcard `*` type.

+**Aside** it may seem confusing that a `*` in the return position tells us that this task cannot fail.
+However, one way to think about this, is that it is impossible to write a function that can return *any* type, therefore this task must always succeed.

 ```roc
 main : Task {} *